cocos/cocos-docs/en/editor/project/index.md

 ### Exporting/Importing Texture Compression Presets

-The texture compression configuration page allows importing/exporting texture compression presets for better cross-project reuse of the configuration, or you can edit the texture compression presets externally and import them to the editor.
+The texture compression configuration page allows importing/exporting texture compression presets for better cross-project reuse of the configuration, or edit the texture compression presets externally and import them to the editor.

-If you need to write your own texture compression configuration, please refer to the following interface definitions and examples:
+To write a custom texture compression configuration, please refer to the following interface definitions and examples:

 **Interface Definition**.